kimyearho/Metube-electron/README.md

 ### Reference
 New version releases are always deployed in the repository.
 The new version update is fast To keep up to date, always subscribe to the parent "watch release".
-If you like the program, please click on the star!
-It will help developers a lot.
+<strong>If you like the program, please click on the star!
+It will help developers a lot.</strong>

 ### Feature
 "Metube" is simple and very fast.
 While basic search lookup is network dependent, collection management is very fast because it uses IndexedDB